Gloucester City A.F.C.: Last minute promotion heartbreak and debt

-The 1990–91 season was one of the most exciting ever seen at the club.
-Godfrey added several quality players to his squad as City challenged for the league title.
-As the season climaxed, the Tuesday before the end of the season Gloucester City had needed to beat VS Rugby at home to go top of the table, but could only manage a 2–2 draw, so it was all on the last day of the season at the Victoria Ground, the home of Bromsgrove Rovers.
+In the1990–91 season Godfrey added several players to his squad as City challenged for the league title.
+The Tuesday before the end of the season Gloucester City had needed to beat VS Rugby at home to go top of the table, but could only manage a 2–2 draw, so it was all on the last day of the season at the Victoria Ground, the home of Bromsgrove Rovers.

-Farnborough headed up to Atherstone needing to win, and went 0–1 down to the delight of the thousand travelling City fans.
+Farnborough headed up to Atherstone needing to win, and went 0–1 down to the delight of the thousand traveling City fans.
 In the final minutes, substitute John Freegard got his head to a long free kick had put The Tigers ahead.
 In the meantime Farnborough had scored, as City fans were on the pitch celebrating the Championship and promotion to the Conference National, but all they had heard were premature radio reports from Atherstone; Farnborough had actually scored a winner three minutes before the end of the game and they were promoted instead.

 In July 1991, the club became the first British football club to venture to the newly independent country of Georgia for a summer tour, playing second division side Napareuli, Mesxti and Umaglesi Liga outfit Shevardeni.
 The club hosted European sides at Meadow Park during this period, such as Dinamo Minsk from Belarus and Gornik Zabrze from Poland.

 Into the 1991–92 season, the bombshell hit City that Chairman Les Alderman had left the club.
 The squad was ripped apart: major players were released for derisory sums, some went unpaid and took the club to the FA, and forced a transfer embargo.
 Brian Godfrey was sacked and replaced by his assistant Steve Millard.
 Millard only lasted three months in what was a disastrous spell.
 In February Godfrey was re-appointed to the hot seat and started to turn things around again.
 The club survived the next few seasons under the guidance of Chairman George Irvine.
 The club had crippling debts and were about to fold when Keith Gardner stepped in.